Terril James Hebert reviews and shoots the iconic Seecamp LWS 25 Pistol.

 Despite the march of bigger names into the pocket gun market, Seecamp’s pistols are still in high demand.
-Though the 32 and 380 pistols are still in production and are more prevelant, I opted for the original 25, Seecamp’s original pistol and one of the last quarter-bores still being produced.
+Though the 32 and 380 pistols are still in production and are more prevalent, I opted for the original 25, Seecamp’s original pistol, and one of the last quarter-bores still being produced.

 First Impressions and Basic Features

 A few features on the Seecamp remind me of the Walther P38, the handgun used by Ludwig Seecamp during World War II.
-The Seecamp borrows open top slide, the double action trigger principle, and a heel-style magazine release from that classic German pistol.
+The Seecamp borrows an open-top slide, the double-action trigger principle, and a heel-style magazine release from that classic German pistol.